 Suffering a personal injury from medical malpractice can be disheartening and financially devastating.
 Proving negligence in these cases can be difficult without solid evidence.
-If you need to file a claim, you can start collecting this documentation to give to your lawyer or your attorney can do it for you.
+If you need to file a claim, you can start collecting this documentation to give to your lawyer or your attorney, particularly a qualified Atlanta Medical Malpractice Lawyer, can do it for you.
 Here are the top four pieces of evidence that are important for winning your medical malpractice claim.

 Relevant Medical Records and Expert Opinions